devnullsans/yt-img-scraper/README.md

-# YouTube Image Scraper
+# YouTube Image Collector

-It can download all unique user account images from the comment section of any youtube video.
+It saves all user images from the comment section of any youtube video and display them in the options page of the extention.

-## Steps